mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 Adjustment workspaces are generated to be consumed in the momentum transfer conversion step.
 There are three types of adjustments

-- Pure wavelength adjustments, ie adjustments which only affect the bins
+- Pure wavelength adjustments, i.e. adjustments which only affect the bins
-- Pure pixel adjustments, ie adjustments which only affect the spectra
+- Pure pixel adjustments, i.e. adjustments which only affect the spectra
-- Pixel-and-wavelength adjustments, ie adjustments which affect both the bins and spectra
+- Pixel-and-wavelength adjustments, i.e. adjustments which affect both the bins and spectra

 The *StateAdjustment* class is a composite state which is made of information relating to the different types of adjustments